 - Do not supply water to the cooling water passages when the engine is not running.
-The water could flow back through the muffler into the crankcase causing severe engine damage. - Do not run the engine for more than 15 seconds without supplying water, otherwise the engine may overheat.
+The water could flow back through the muffler into the crankcase causing severe engine damage. - Do not run the engine for more 15 seconds without supplying water, otherwise the engine may overheat.

-- 1. Put the watercraft on land in a horizontal position. - 2.
-Insert the garden hose adapter 2 into the flush hose connector 1. - 3.
-Connect the garden hose adapter to a water tap using a hose. - Start the engine, and then immediately turn the water supply on until water flows continually from the cooling water pilot outlet. - Run the engine at idling speed for about 3 minutes watching the engine condition.
-If the engine stops while flushing, turn the water supply off immediately and repeat the above steps. - Turn the water supply off, and then force the remaining water out of the cooling water passages by alternately squeezing and releasing the throttle lever for 10 to 15 seconds. - 7.
+- 1. Put the watercraft on land in a horizontal position. - Open the flushing hose connector cap

+, and then insert the garden hose adapter 2 into the flushing hose connector 3 and turn it until it is securely connected. - 3.
+Connect the garden hose adapter to a water tap using a hose. - Start the engine, and then immediately turn the water supply on until water flows out continually from the cooling water pilot outlet. - Run the engine at idling speed for about 3 minutes watching the engine condition.
+If the engine stops while flushing, turn the water supply off immediately and repeat the above steps. - Turn the water supply off, and then force the remaining water out from the cooling passages by alternately squeezing, and releasing the throttle lever for 10 to 15 seconds. - 7.
 Stop the engine. - 8.
-Remove the garden hose adapter.
+Remove the garden hose adapter and secure the cap.